 Thus we can characterise compositional diagenetic characteristics of a comprehensive range of organic samples, significantly enhancing the analysis of bulk soil/peat/aquatic sediment, DOC and POC for chronology and carbon source attribution.

-For queries or details regarding ramped pyroxidation/combustion at 14CHRONO,
+For queries or details regarding ramped pyroxidation / combustion at 14CHRONO (currently research only)

-Rosenheim, B.E. and V. Galy, Direct measurement of riverine particulate organic carbon age structure.
-Geophysical Research Letters, 2012.
-39(19).
+Rosenheim, BE, Galy, V (2012) Direct measurement of riverine particulate organic carbon age structure.
+Geophysical Research Letters 39(19).